Moo-Cow-News/MCCLIB/README.md

 ```

 Returns a class called DoubleData that contains the two values.
-You can run ```CSharp ToString ``` on it to get both the values in string format.
+You can run ``` ToString ``` on it to get both the values in string format.

 How to get all the values: